 Here are 9 of my personal favourite ways of respecting my audience; ‘Mindful Presenting – 9 Ways to RESPECT your Audience’.

 If you are struggling to accept this principle as a law of mindful presenting try:

 – Presenting to your audience for 30 minutes when you could have done so in 10.

 – Putting 14 bullet points on a slide and watching your audience’s reaction.

 – Showing your audience a plethora of numbers or slide after slide of charts.

 – Telling your audience, a story that is long, irrelevant and boring.

 – Sharing information, insights or ideas which has little personal relevance or value to your audience.

-I read an article recently called ‘These 3 Issues Make People Forget Up to 90 Percent of Your Presentation’ which suggested that an audience will remember:
+I read an article recently called, ‘These 3 Issues Make People Forget Up to 90 Percent of Your Presentation’ .It suggests that an audience will remember:

 - 60 percent of your presentation after 20 minutes